bparanj/crystal/electronics/terms/electromagnetic-interference.md

    - Medical Devices: EMI can affect sensitive medical equipment, leading to malfunctions or incorrect readings.
    - Automotive Systems: EMI can interfere with electronic control units in vehicles, affecting performance and safety.

-Understanding and managing EMI is crucial in designing and operating electronic systems to ensure reliable and safe performance in various environments.

 Electromagnetic induction is the process by which a changing magnetic field creates an electric current in a conductor.
 This phenomenon was discovered by Michael Faraday in 1831 and is the fundamental principle behind many electrical devices and technologies.
-Here are the key points to understand about electromagnetic induction:

 1. Basic Principle: